-There were no contingencies, guarantees or financial commitments of the Company at the year end.
+There are no contingencies, guarantees or financial commitments of the Company at the year end (2012: fnil).

-20. Related Party Transactions
+20. Related Party Transactions and Transactions with the Manager

-Invesco Asset Management Limited ('IAML'), a wholly owned subsidiary of Invesco Limited, is Manager, Company Secretary and Administrator to the Company.
-Details of management fees payable to IAML, together with details of Directors' interests, are disclosed in the Report of the Directors.
-There are no other related party transactions.
+Invesco Asset Management Limited (IAML), a wholly owned subsidiary of Invesco Limited, is Manager, Company Secretary and Administrator to the Company.
+Details of IAML's services and fees are disclosed in the Report of the Directors.